cloudmesh-community/book/chapters/class/516/overview.md

 #### Project Code

-You are expected to deliver a **documented** and **reproducible** code and unit tests that allows a TA to replicate the project with ease.
+You are expected to deliver a **documented** and **reproducible** code with unit tests that allows a TA to replicate the project with ease.
 In case you use vm or container images, they must be created from **scratch locally** and may not be uploaded to services such as DockerHub.
 You can, however, reuse approved vendor uploaded images such as from ubuntu or centos or other linux distributions.
 All code, scripts, and documentation must be uploaded to github.com under the class specific GitHub directory.

 #### Project Data